-- \(table=1:
+- table = 1:

-- in the table the schema=CATEGORY | HEADLINE | BODY is specified;
+- → for the items in the Table the field schema = CATEGORY | HEADLINE | BODY is specified;

-- > the table has only one item.
+- the Table has only one item.

-The updates commands for the table could be like the following:
+The updates commands for the Table could be like the following:

 Note that the BODY field is empty for both updates.